miso-lims/walkthroughs/_includes/libraries-trouble.md

 ## How can I delete a library?
 Libraries can be deleted from the Libraries list page by selecting the libraries and clicking _Delete_.
 A library cannot be deleted if it has any dilutions.
 Only the library's creator or an admin can delete a library.
 Deleted items are listed on the Deletions list page.
+Deleting a library is permanent and cannot be undone.

 ## How can I delete a dilution?
 Dilutions can be deleted from the Dilutions list page by selecting the dilutions and clicking _Delete_.
 A dilution cannot be deleted if it has been added to any pools.
 Only the dilution's creator or an admin can delete a dilution.
 Deleted items are listed on the Deletions list page.
+Deleting a dilution is permanent and cannot be undone.

 ## How can I delete a pool?
 Pools can be deleted from the Pools list page by selecting the pools and clicking _Delete_.
 A pool cannot be deleted if it has been added to any partitions.
 Any associated orders will be deleted along with a pool.
 Only the pool's creator or an admin can delete a pool.
 Deleted items are listed on the Deletions list page.
+Deleting a pool is permanent and cannot be undone.

 ## How can I delete an order?
 Orders can be deleted from the Edit Pool page by selecting the orders and clicking _Delete_.
 Deleted items are listed on the Deletions list page.
+Deleting an order is permanent and cannot be undone.